Services provided at The Greenhouse follow our Bio-Psycho-Social-Spiritual model involving Peer Support, Counselling, and Community Service.

 PEER SUPPORT PROGRAMS

-Trained peer supporters with lived experience of trauma, addiction and recovery conduct Intake Assessments.
+Care at our centre begins with an intake assessment, conducted by trained peer supporters with lived experience of trauma, addiction, and recovery.
 In this way, old clients show new clients the end at the beginning, by showing that they too can heal from trauma and outgrow addiction.

 -